folio-org/mod-inventory-update/README.md

   }
 }
 ```
+The output from the fetch APIs can be PUT back to the `/inventory-upsert-hrid` API.
+For example, it would be possible to update the record set above, say set "editions" to \["First edition"\] or add another Item and PUT the record set JSON back to the `/inventory-upsert-hrid` API (warning: `/shared-inventory-upsert-matchkey` is special purpose and few if any would want to use its API like described here).

+Regarding the `_version` fields for optimistic locking seen in the output, they would have no effect in the PUT to the upsert API.
+When the service receives the updated JSON, it will pull new versions of the entities from storage and get latest versions from them anyway.

 ## Planned developments

 * Support handling of bound-with and analytics relationships.
 This is currently being developed with German GBV as the